Thomas E. Franklin: Biography

 Franklin is a 1988 graduate of the State University of New York at Purchase.
 He has been with The Record since 1993, and has been a professional photojournalist and documentary photographer for over 20 years.
 He has won numerous awards for his photography, and his work has been widely published and exhibited.

 In 2005, his documentary film Ford's Toxic Legacy won the New Jersey Film Festival's Best Jersey Film award and the New Jersey Press Photographers Association's New Jersey Understanding award.
 Based on The Records award-winning Toxic Legacy series, which exposed toxic dumping by the Ford Motor Company and its impact on the Ramapough Indians and the environment, Franklin was part of a team of reporters who received the 2005 IRE Medal—the top national investigative award—the 2006 Grantham Prize for Environmental Journalism, and the 2005 Sigma Delta Chi Award, for Toxic Legacy.

-Franklin has appeared on radio and television many times to discuss his photography.
-He has been a guest on many national programs, including The Today Show, Good Morning America, CNN, and Oprah.
-He has been a guest lecturer at major colleges and universities around the country and remains a highly sought-after public speaker in his local community, where he frequently speaks to civics groups, schools, corporations, and local organizations as a motivational speaker, sharing his unique experiences of 9/11 and his career.
+Franklin has appeared on radio and television to discuss his photography, including The Today Show, Good Morning America, CNN, and Oprah.
+He has been a guest lecturer at major colleges and universities and remains a public speaker in his local community, where he speaks to civics groups, schools, corporations, and local organizations sharing his unique experiences of 9/11 and his career.

 He produced a weekly photo-column in The Record called 'Picture This', featuring colorful aspects of life in North Jersey.
 In 2007, Picture This, received an Award of Excellence from POYi (Pictures of the Year International) and a First Place award in Feature Photography from the New Jersey chapter of Society of Professional Journalists (NJ-SPJ).

 Franklin is an associate professor in the School of Communication and Media at Montclair State University.